knasher/rfcs/atproto/001-private-content.md

 1. **Content Creation**: User creates content marked as private on their PDS
 2. **Metadata Broadcast**: PDS sends metadata notification through Firehose (not the actual content)
-3. **Authorization Check**: AppView receives metadata and determines if it holds valid access tokens with relevant permissions for the content
+3. **Authorisation Check**: AppView receives metadata and determines if it holds valid access tokens with relevant permissions for the content
-4. **Direct Fetch**: Authorized AppView fetches actual content directly from the PDS using OAuth
+4. **Direct Fetch**: Authorised AppView fetches actual content directly from the PDS using OAuth
 5. **Content Handling**: AppView processes and displays content according to privacy settings

 ### Technical Implementation